kubernetes/autoscaler/cluster-autoscaler/integration/usage.md

 1. Reconfigure the nodeGroups so that the test suite begins with only one nodeGroup, with 3 zones and 1 node running
 2. CA would run with leader-election= false
-2. The testcases will deploy and remove the workloads and nodes based on the test scenario
+3. The testcases will deploy and remove the workloads and nodes based on the test scenario.
+4. During the tests any nodes present before the start of test suite is tainted with taint  having key `testing.node.gardener.cloud/initial-node-blocked`.
+This taint is removed after the test suite is done (succeeded or failed)

 ## Usage guide for running Cluster Autoscaler integration test suite